Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/subpage/deepearaser.md

 ## Deep Eraser
 --------------

-I designed an object-oriented “eraser” for image and video, which is able to remove the pixels with designated types.
-MRCNN is used to detect the pixels of a specific type, and then WGAN is used to remove the detect pixels as they never exist
+I designed an object-oriented “eraser” for images and videos, which is able to remove the pixels with designated types.
+MRCNN is used to detect the pixels of a specific type, and then WGAN is used to remove the detected pixels and restore the background.

 <p align="center"><img src="../figures/Slide3.PNG" width="400" class="inline"/></p>